donohoe/content/posts/iphone-ios-setup-for-kids.md

         * If you don't have an Apple Watch you should set "Show app" to _Off_ in "Watch"
 * "Touch ID & Passcode"
     * Add a fingerprint for the parent
-      * Consider giving it a name that indicates the
+      * Consider giving it a name that indicates this
     * Highly recommended that you do not use a "4-Digit Numeric Code"
         * Instead opt for "Custom Numeric Code" and use at least 5 numbers
     * Highly recommended that keep "Require passcode" at "Immediately"